No. 6 LSU beats back Louisiana Tech upset bid, 38-21

-BATON ROUGE, La. — Nick Brossette scored three touchdowns, Clyde Edwards-Helaire rushed for a career-high 136 yards and two TDs, and No. 6 LSU beat Louisiana Tech 38-21 on Saturday night in a game infused with far more tension than expected.
+Nick Brossette scored three touchdowns, Clyde Edwards-Helaire rushed for a career-high 136 yards and two TDs, and LSU beat Louisiana Tech 38-21 on Saturday night in a game infused with far more tension than expected.

+“We won the game, but it wasn’t good enough,” Orgeron said.
+“Obviously, we’re not happy.”

 The Tigers (4-0) were favored by about three touchdowns and raced to a 24-0 lead, only to see the Bulldogs (2-1) pull as close as 24-21 on J’Mar Smith’s 42-yard touchdown pass to Adrian Hardy early in the fourth quarter.

-“There was a letdown in the second half,” LSU coach Ed Orgeron said, comparing his team to an overconfident fighter who drops his hands and then gets “hit in the face.”

-“They had a great game-plan.
-We couldn’t stop them.
-They kept us off balance,” Orgeron said.
-“We won the game, but it wasn’t good enough.
-Obviously, we’re not happy.”
+Yet, when the game got tight, LSU immediately responded with a touchdown drive of its own, followed by a defensive stop on fourth-and-short, and then another touchdown.

+“You could just feel that they were trying to mount a comeback,” LSU tight end Foster Moreau said.
+“We knew we had to make a drive and make a couple of plays to put the game back out of reach.”

-Yet, when the game got tight, LSU immediately responded with a touchdown drive of its own.
-It was highlighted by Joe Burrow’s 28-yard timing pass down the right sideline to Dee Anderson, who narrowly stayed in bounds as he made the catch in tight coverage.
-The Tigers also benefited from a pass interference penalty in the end zone before Brossette’s 2-yard run gave LSU a two-score lead again.
+Joe Burrow’s 28-yard timing pass down the left sideline to Dee Anderson, who narrowly stayed in bounds as he made the catch in tight coverage, ignited a drive that produced Brossette’s third TD on a 2-yard run in the middle of the fourth quarter.

-Edwards-Helaire scored his second touchdown on LSU’s next possession late in the game.
+Edwards-Helaire scored his second touchdown on LSU’s next possession, shortly after the Tigers stuffed Smith’s keeper on fourth down.

-“We have two backs that are pretty good backs,” Orgeron said.
+“We have two backs that are pretty good,” Orgeron said.
 “That’s what it takes in the SEC.”

 Burrow was 16 of 28 for 191 yards.
 He still has not thrown an interception this season but did lose his first fumble late in the first half on a sack by Jaylon Ferguson.